Stoneleigh-Burnham Course Catalog

 Languages Department Staff

-The Stoneleigh-Burnham Mathematics Department believes that each and every student should be challenged to develop her mathematical interests and abilities as much as possible while she is at Stoneleigh-Burnham School.
-To this end, we maintain a curriculum with a sufficient variety of offerings at all levels so that each student may be placed in the appropriate courses from the time she enters until she graduates.
+The Stoneleigh-Burnham Mathematics Department believes that each and every student should be challenged to develop their mathematical interests and abilities as much as possible while at Stoneleigh-Burnham School.
+To this end, we maintain a curriculum with a variety of offerings at all levels so that each student may be placed in the appropriate courses from the time they enter until graduation.
 As a result, most of our students continue to take courses within the department beyond the minimum graduation requirements.

 Our goals for our students include the following: